MarkusSagen/SagenOSBlog/content/How-to/Publishing Obsidian Vaults (or Markdown notes) as a Website.md

 ---
-title: Deploy Obsidian Vaults (or Markdown notes) as Websites
+title: Publishing Obsidian Vaults (or Markdown notes) as a Website
 draft: false
 tags:
   - obsidian